 Intelligence is a nuanced, multifaceted trait.
 There are generally accepted characteristics that we typically view as signs of intelligence, such as having an accurate memory, the ability to learn things quickly, and the ability to retain information learned.
 However, there are lots of environmental and biological factors that contribute to our ability to process information successfully.
 Many of these factors are inherited.
 Essentially, your capacity for learning and processing information is greatly influenced by an intelligence gene.

 Intelligence is one of the most heritable traits in humans, with heritability estimates ranging from 25 to 40% in early childhood and up to 80% in adulthood.

-In the young group, cognitive ability was assessed with the Dutch adaptation of the Wechsler Intelligence Scale for Children-Revised and consisted of four verbal subtests (similarities, vocabulary, arithmetic and digit span) and two performance subtests (block design and object assembly).
-In the adult cohort, the Dutch adaptation of the Wechsler Adult Intelligence Scale III-Revised assessed IQ and consisted of four verbal subtests (information, similarities, vocabulary, and arithmetic) and four performance subtests (picture completion, block design, matrix reasoning, and digit-symbol substitution).
+In the young group, cognitive ability was assessed with the revised Dutch adaptation of the Wechsler Intelligence Scale for Children.
+It consisted of four verbal subtests (similarities, vocabulary, arithmetic, and digit span) and two performance subtests (block design and object assembly).
+In the adult group, the Dutch adaptation of the Wechsler Adult Intelligence Scale III-Revised assessed IQ and consisted of four verbal subtests (information, similarities, vocabulary, and arithmetic) and four performance subtests (picture completion, block design, matrix reasoning, and digit-symbol substitution).

 The results showed that the G allele of rs363039 was significantly associated with higher performance IQ in the group of children and in the combined analysis of the children and adults.
 In the combined analysis, rs363039 also showed significant associations in both verbal IQ and full-scale IQ in the same direction of effect.